 It is the only Hittite sculpture I know of that implements split representation.
 In split representation the subject of depiction is composed of two identical halves along a vertical axis.

 Can a pictorial style alone reveal anything about the possible effects such an image was intended to have?
-The subject of my paper in progress (#1).
+The subject of my World Art paper ‘Visual Style Hermeneutics’.